FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-21.md

 This exercise took me two days and was not as complicated as the previous exercise, as I had worked through it quite thoroughly and figured out how this problem behaves

-The complicated part of this problem was the calculation of how many tabs vs spaces to replace tabs by
+The complicated part of this problem was the calculation of how many tabs vs spaces to replace blanks by

 **Solution Thinking in Steps**

-There are kind of three parts: before, middle and end
+There are kind of three parts to determine the calculation: before, middle and end

 a. before